PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI3.md

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 One interpretation of Saliency maps is that we try to find the pixels, whose value needs to be changed the least, in order to affect the final classification the most.
-Imagine, you could assign a score to the final classification, then saliency maps highlights the pixels which are key to the score.
+Imagine, you could assign a score to the final classification (e.g., a probability), then saliency maps highlights the pixels which are key to the score.
  </div>

 ## Learning Objectives